Guide to Becoming a Surgical Nurse

 Skilled surgical nurses have the ability to think critically.
-They are alert to subtle changes in patients' behaviors or symptoms that help them detect surgical complications, such as bleeding or infection.
-Excellent communication skills are essential, as nurses are often the primary caregivers for surgical patients and must communicate with fellow health team members as well as the patients and their families.
+They are highly observant of subtle changes in patients' behaviors or symptoms, which help them to detect surgical complications like bleeding or infection.
+Excellent communication skills are essential, as nurses are often the primary caregivers for surgical patients and they must communicate with fellow healthcare team members as well as the patients and their families.

 Opportunities for Advancement

 There is considerable room for advancement in the world of surgical nursing.
-LPNs with surgical roles can become RNs by advancing their education—usually through an LPN-to-RN bridge program available through community colleges and four-year universities.
+Licensed practical nurses with surgical roles can advance academically to become RNs through such offerings as LPN-to-RN bridge programs, which are available through community colleges and four-year universities.

-RNs who begin working in a general post-surgery care unit are able to move among surgical specialties in a hospital or ambulatory surgery, such as the operating room, recovery room, or intensive care unit.
-They may also obtain a graduate education, making them eligible to become clinical nurse specialists with a surgical focus, or nurse practitioners who assist surgeons during procedures.
-Becoming a certified registered nurse anesthetist is an especially popular choice for specialization among surgical nurses.
+Registered nurses who begin working in general post-surgery care units are able to move among surgical specialties in a hospital or in ambulatory surgery, such as in the operating room, the recovery room, or the intensive care unit.
+They may also pursue graduate education, making them eligible to become clinical nurse specialists with a surgical focus or nurse practitioners who assist surgeons during procedures.
+Many surgical nurses choose to become certified registered nurse anesthetists (CRNAs) to provide patients with anesthesia and sedation during surgery.

-In 2010, the annual wage range for LPNs reported by the Bureau of Labor Statistics was from $29,680 to over $56,020.
-That same year, RNs and advanced practice RNs earned between $44,190 to more than $104,352.
-As a general rule, nurses with bachelor's degrees earn higher salaries, and those who work in major cities usually make more than nurses in rural areas.
+The annual wage range for LPNs reported by the Bureau of Labor Statistics is $31,640 to $58,710.
+Meanwhile, eighty percent of RNs earn between $45,880 and $98,880.
+As a general rule, nurses with bachelor's or master's degrees earn higher salaries, and those who work in major cities usually make more than nurses in rural areas.

-There will always be a need for skilled surgical nurses.
-The demand for nursing services has historically increased, and with many older nurses expected to leave the workforce over the next ten years, opportunities for LPNs and RNs are projected to grow substantially – by 22 percent and 26 percent, respectively.
-With technology and research allowing more seniors in the rapidly expanding aging population to undergo surgery for a greater number of medical conditions, the need for surgical nurses will also increase proportionally.
+There will always be a need for skilled surgical nurses, and the demand for nursing services continues to increase.
+With many older nurses leaving or expected to leave the workforce between 2012 and 2022, opportunities for LPNs and RNs are projected to grow substantially – by 25 percent and 19 percent, respectively, according to the Bureau of Labor Statistics.
+With technology allowing more seniors in the rapidly expanding aging population to undergo surgery for a greater number of medical conditions, the need for surgical nurses will also increase proportionately.